-- A member of the IEP/504 Plan team must submit a referral for an assistive technology evaluation via Specialized Services Management (SSM).
+- If the IEP team is unable to determine appropriate assistive technology, then a member of the IEP/504 Plan team can submit a referral for an assistive technology evaluation via Specialized Services Management (SSM).

 - Evaluations are completed by a member of the ATRC team.
 Based on the information provided at the time of the referral, trials with technology, and a review of the student's needs, the ATRC Staff will use his/her knowledge of assistive technology to select a strategy or technology solutions to assist the student with completing a specific goal/task.

 - If equipment is recommended by the ATRC Staff, the IEP/504 Plan team will review the recommendation.
 If they agree with the recommendation, the student's IEP/504 Plan must be revised to include the recommendations and be associated with a goal (if on an IEP).

 - When the ATRC Staff receives notification from the team that the IEP/504 Plan has been revised, because the team accepts the recommendations, the ATRC Staff will then either send equipment to the school for that student or provide the equipment at a large group training.